703: Deathstalker and the Warriors from Hell

 Bottle rockets are a type of firework, a very small skyrocket that is attached to a long, thin stick.
 The stick can be poked into the ground, or, as the name implies, an empty bottle.
 Illegal in many U.S. states and all of Canada, bottle rockets are nonetheless cheap and easy to get.

 “Fishtar” and “Kevin’s Gate” were nicknames for Waterworld (1995), a dismal $175 million turkey that starred Kevin Costner in a future vision of Earth (after all the ice had melted) where anything that floated was a kingdom.
 It was nominated for 4 Razzie awards: Worst Picture, Worst Actor, Worst Director, and Worst Supporting Actor (won by Dennis Hopper).
+In the film, the Smokers are pirates.
+They attack a floating town held together with luck and chewing gum, looking to kidnap a woman who supposedly has a map tattooed on her back showing the way to the mythical Dryland.
+(No, it didn't make sense in the film either.)

 We really need to find Barabbas; could you help us find Barabbas?